mcmire/moolah/README.md

 ## running tests

-There are three types of tests: model tests, non-Javascript acceptance tests, and Javascript acceptance tests.

-Model tests are run like this:

-1. In one tab, run `spork`
+Yes, I actually tried to write tests for this ;)

+When you ran `bundle install`, bundler should have installed the gems you need to run the tests, so you should be ready to run the tests.

+I'm using [Spork](http://github.com/timcharper/spork) to speed up tests.
+So the first thing you want to do is open up another shell in your terminal, say `spork`, and leave that process running.
+Then, in your main shell, you can either:

-2. In another tab, run `rake spec:models`
+* run the model tests: `rake spec:models`

-The non-JS acceptance tests are run like this:

-1. In one tab, run `spork`
-2. In another tab, run `rake spec:acceptance`
+* run the non-JS acceptance tests: `rake spec:acceptance`

-The JS acceptance tests are run like this:

-1. In one tab, run `spork`
-2. In another tab, run `padrino start -e test -p 5151`
-3. In a third tab, run `rake spec:acceptance JS=1`
+* run the JS acceptance tests: `padrino start -e test -p 5151` (in a third shell), then `rake spec:acceptance JS=1` (in your main shell)

-Done!

 ## author/contact